defiller/nodejs-express/readme.md

 I use nunjucks as the view engine of this application

+## Enviromnent

+I used the concept of enviromnent variables to set diferents enviromnents to run this project, they can be found inside config/env/, as a security measure I configure the git to ignore the .env files, so to active the enviromnent first copy and paste .env.example and rename it to .env

 ## Objective

 This application was build as a experiment / training